EMS in Tanzania - Safe and Sound with Knight Support

 - Phone our 24 hour control centre

 The above alarm Is received by our control room who take the details and then dispatch the ambulance to them.
-For non Knight Support clients – people phone our control room and details are taken, control then contact myself or Tina Sutton for authorisation to dispatch an ambulance as priority it given to our clients.
-Non clients then sign a GOP for payment.
+For those who are not Knight Support clients – people phone our control room and details are taken, control then contact myself or Tina Sutton for authorisation to dispatch an ambulance as the priority is given to our clients.
+Non-clients then sign a GOP for payment.

 For medivacs – If they are a FIRST AIR RESPONDER member they (or the person with them) call the emergency number – details are taken and the case is then handed to myself, Tina or Hagila who then handled the case by arranging the necessary evacuation and care the client needs.

-- As you said before, you launched a special mobile app which facilitate people asking for help in case of an emergency.
+As you said before, you launched a special mobile app which facilitates people asking for help in case of an emergency.
 Could you explain what it specifically is?

-- Do you have some project to improve your EMS service?
-What kind of future do you foresee for EMS field in Tanzania?
+Do you have some project to improve your emergency medical service in Tanzania?

 “We ensure that every 6 months our UK consultant comes and clinically audits all crew and gives more training when required.
 I do not see this service being stopped here – it is imperative that it continues.”